Conny Torstensson: Bayern Munich

 Until 1977 he played in 81 Bundesliga matches for Bayern scoring 11 goals.
 He impressed most in European Cup matches, where he scored a number of important goals, and won the competition three times consecutively between 1974 and 1976, featuring in the finals of 1974 and 1975.
 Altogether, he scored 10 goals in 21 European cup matches.
 A further highlight was the winning of the Intercontinental Cup in the two finals against Cruzeiro EC of Brazil.

 Later career

 On club level Torstensson moved 1977 to FC Zürich in Switzerland, returning a year later to Åtvidabergs FF, where he ended his career in 1980.

 International career

-Torstensson himself debuted 1972 in the Swedish national football team.
+Torstensson himself debuted 1972 in the Sweden national team.
 1974 he participated with Sweden in the World Cup in Germany, reaching the second phase of the tournament, where he scored the winner against Yugoslavia.
 Four years later he also participated in the World Cup in Argentina.
 Sweden exited there winless after round one.